Pre-Dialysis Education

 - Loss of blood

-- Medications, Drugs or Poisons
+- Medications, drugs or poisons

-- Some Intravenous dyes
+- Some intravenous dyes

-Because this can often go undetected for many; years, it is important to know how to keep your kidneys healthy.
+Chronic Renal Failure is a gradual loss of kidney function.
+This can happen slowly and silently over many years.
+Because this can often go undetected for many years, it is important to know how to keep your kidneys healthy.

 - Diabetes